crdant/cf-delete-resource/README.md

 ### `out`: Rename an application

-Renames an application in Cloud Foundry.
+Deletes an application in Cloud Foundry.

 #### Parameters

-* `currentName`: *Required.* The current name of the application.
+* `application`: *Required.* The name of the application.
-* `newName`: *Required.* The name you'd like to give the application.